top of page

 These games are valuable for physical education classes because they get students active and engaged in a soccer-specific activity.
 Not only this, but soccer lead-up games for PE are essential for developing positive personal and social traits such as teamwork, communication, and cooperation.
 By playing these games regularly, students will also be better prepared for traditional soccer games that they play in a sport or community setting.

-Tips for incorporating soccer lead-up games into your lessons
+Tips for incorporating soccer lead-up games into your lessons for young soccer players

 • Discuss and practice a variety of soccer skills earlier in the soccer unit (prior to lead-up games)